mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 # Discussion

-## Flow Identifier

-{{!RFC9221}} suggests to use flow identifiers to multiplex different streams on QUIC Datagrams, which is implemented in {{encapsulation}}, but it is unclear how applications can combine RoQ with other data streams using the same QUIC connections.
-If the non-RTP data streams use the same flow identifies, too and the application can make sure, that flow identifiers are unique, there should be no problem.
-Flow identifiers could be problematic, if different specifications for RTP and non-RTP data streams over QUIC mandate different incompatible flow identifiers.

 ## Impact of Connection Migration

 RTP sessions are characterized by a continuous flow of packets into either or